applanga/sketch/README.md

 **Download Options**

 * *Project Name* is set to the connected Applanga project via the API token (not editable)
+* *Branch Name*: this is set to the Applanga project Branch which the plugin is currently linked to (not editable)
 * *Select Language*: selects the target language to be downloaded.
 Please note that the *Download* button will not be active until a target language is picked (none is selected by default)
+* *Refresh*: if a language was recently added to the Applanga project, click refresh to access it for plugin download (can take up to 15 minutes for recent translations to become avaialable for download via the plugin)
 * *Mode* determines if target translation values or draft translation values are downloaded and populate (by default Target plus Draft will be populated)
 * *Scope* determines if the whole file is processed or only the currently open page (by default all content is in scope)
 * *Overwrite Hidden Content* determines if the hidden (close/open eye icon) content is included in scope (by default excluded)
 * *Overwrite Locked Content* determines if the locked (padlock icon) content is included in scope (by default excluded)
 * *Merge Sketch text with existing Applanga strings* allows the linking of text in Sketch missing Applanga Ids to an existing Applanga string Id in the connected Applanga project.
 Please note, the text matching to the source text in Applanga project may not work or may give false positives if the file is (partially) translated.
+* *Applanga Placeholder Conversion* converts development placeholders as found in Applanga to the mapped text as set in the Plugin [Placeholders Replacement](#placeholders-replacement) options

 **Important notes!**